Getting Started with Blazor DatePicker Component in Web App

 Setting the Value and Min and Max dates

-The following example demonstrates how to set the Value and Min and Max dates on initializing the DatePicker.
-Here, you can select a date within the range from 5th to 27th of this month.
+The following example demonstrates how to set the Value, Min, and Max dates when initializing the DatePicker.
+In this example, a date can be selected within the range from the 5th to the 27th of the current month.
 TValue specifies the type of the DatePicker component.

 <SfDatePicker TValue="DateTime?"
 Value='@DateValue' Min='@MinDate' Max='@MaxDate'></SfDatePicker>